sepnyc/SEP-PD/august_2017.md

 * Facilitators: José
 * Room: 1/205

+Participants will use this time to develop additional projects, expand on existing projects or explore additional concepts from the following topics: Scratch, Lego Robotics and Web Design.

 **Scratch Student Goals Design session (6th grade)**
 * Facilitators: José
 * Room: 1/205

+In this workshop, participants will use a backwards design approach to establish end goals for their students in Scratch.
+Teachers will be looking at the final project from this topic and design a plan to cover the content students will need to know to successfully complete this project.

 ---

 **Intro to Python Pt.
 II + Learner's Workbook (9th grade)**
 * Facilitators: Tim and Ritam
 * Room:1/203

+Participants will explore and complete select activities from unit 2 of the Python curriculum covering additional CS concepts.
+By using the learner's wokbook resource, teachers will then adapt or work on a new project to document their work and gain a better understanding on how to assess student progress.

 ## <a name="friday">Friday</a>